 Get strong and build endurance in preparation for ski season!
-Try out ski tips video # 3 exercise ball squats.
+Try our ski tips video # 3 exercise, ball squats.
 A good way to avoid knee injuries and pain from skiing!

 Hello, I’m Taylor McCabe, physiotherapist here at Body Works Sports Physiotherapy in North Vancouver.
-This is the 4th video in a series that we’re posting each week to guide you through the exercise to get your body ready for ski season.
+This is the 4th video in a series of exercises to get your body ready for ski season.
 If you’ve been following along then you’re already working on the endurance of your thigh and glute muscles as well as your hip abductors so this week we’re going to put that all together and work on the dynamic wall squat.

 - I’m going to demonstrate this with a ball, but it can just as easily be done without